joy-of-100devs/joy-of-100devs/README.md

 - This is a free, open-source course platform for the #100devs program that teaches you what you need to get a job as a web developer.
 - This course has an interactive code playground that allows you to directly preview code.

+## Roadmap
+- 🌟 Add and display users' completion data.
+- 🔥 Fix vulnerabilities on the server and microservice-side.
+- 🧠 Include Anki-like flashcard features right on the platform.
+- 🎬 Add video recordings to the platform to make the content more engaging.
+- 📺 Synchronize live-streaming from the @learnwithleon channel on Twitch.
+- 🪄 More lessons and modules!
+- 🧑‍💻 Ensure support for React and add Jest compatibility to the code playground and improve its stability.
+- 💻 Add support for directory and non-textual assets to the playground using Amazon S3 along with monkey-patching as much of Sandpack as necessary.

 ## Contribution guidelines for lessons

 ### Textual content